SergeyTeplyakov/DissectingTheCode/posts/final_posts/2017-Pattern matching csharp.md

 1. A variable of any type may be used in a switch statement.
 2. A case clause can specify a pattern.
 3. The order of the case clauses matters.
 The compiler emits an error if the previous clause matches a base type and the next clause matches a derived type.
 4. Non default clauses have an implicit null check (**).
-In the example before the very last case clause is valid because it matches only when the argument is not null.
+In the example before the very last case clause is valid because it matches only when the argument is not `null`.

 (**) The very last case clause shows another feature added to C# 7 called "discard" pattern.
 The name `_` is special and tells the compiler that the variable is not needed.
 The type pattern in a case clause requires an alias and if you don't need it you can ignore it using `_`.